 Rare diseases are classified as catastrophic illnesses.
-After a physician confirms the diagnosis and informs the Health Promotion Administration of the Ministry of Health and Welfare, patients can submit the diagnosis certificate issued by the physician, identity document and catastrophic illness application form to apply for a catastrophic illness certificate for exemption from co-payments for treatments related to the disease.
+After a physician confirms the diagnosis and informs the Ministry of Health and Welfare's Health Promotion Administration, the patient can apply for a catastrophic illness certificate for exemption from co-payments for treatments related to the disease.
 For medicines for rare diseases, the National Health Insurance Administration reimburses these through specially earmarked funds, enabling patients with rare diseases to receive appropriate treatment.